Pickle Finance (PICKLE) Price Hits $7.11 on Major Exchanges

-Pickle Finance (CURRENCY:PICKLE) traded up 0.4% against the U.S. dollar during the 24 hour period ending at 17:00 PM Eastern on July 9th.
-In the last week, Pickle Finance has traded down 13.7% against the U.S. dollar.
-Pickle Finance has a total market capitalization of $10.82 million and approximately $3.56 million worth of Pickle Finance was traded on exchanges in the last 24 hours.
-One Pickle Finance coin can now be bought for $7.11 or 0.00021224 BTC on major exchanges.
+Pickle Finance (CURRENCY:PICKLE) traded down 2.9% against the US dollar during the 24 hour period ending at 14:00 PM Eastern on July 10th.
+Pickle Finance has a total market capitalization of $10.83 million and $3.97 million worth of Pickle Finance was traded on exchanges in the last day.
+One Pickle Finance coin can currently be bought for approximately $7.11 or 0.00021259 BTC on major cryptocurrency exchanges.
+In the last seven days, Pickle Finance has traded 15.8% lower against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.